Estrima Birò

-Birò is a brand of four-wheeled electric microcar vehicle with two seats side-by-side.
+Birò is a brand of four-wheeled electric micro vehicles with two side-by-side seats.
 It is produced and distributed by Estrima, an Italian company located in Pordenone.
-It belongs to the category of electric mopeds, in particular to light quadricycle mopeds.
+It falls within the category of electric mopeds, specifically light quadricycle mopeds.
 In some countries it is legally comparable to a 50 cc moped: its maximum speed is 45 km/h and can go up to 55 km/h with a minor controller update.
-In Italy it can be driven from the age of 14 with a driver's license.

 History

-Estrima is a startup company established in Pordenone in 2008 by its president, Matteo Maestri, with the intention of evolving the experience of the family corporation Brieda Srl into new emerging sectors.
-The goal of Estrima is to reduce urban mobility problems such as traffic congestion and pollution by creating the smallest four-wheel micro electric vehicle on the market, the Birò.
-Production of the vehicle started in June 2009, and in 2010 and 2011 Birò was the most registered electric vehicle in Italy among the categories of 2, 3, and 4 wheels.
-At the end of 2012, Red Circle Investments, the company of the Rosso family, acquired 30% of the shares of Estrima.
+Estrima was founded in 2008 by its president, Matteo Maestri, as a startup company.
+Maestri intended to introduce the family corporation Brieda Srl. into emerging sectors.
+Estrima's mission is to reduce urban mobility problems such as traffic congestion and pollution by introducing the smallest four-wheel micro electric vehicle to the market, the Birò.
+Vehicle production started in June 2009.
+In 2010 and 2011 Birò was the most registered electric vehicle in Italy among two, three, and four wheel categories.
+At the end of 2012, Red Circle Investments, the company of the Rosso family, acquired 30 percent of the shares of Estrima.

 Features

 Aesthetic

-Birò is the smallest four-wheel electric vehicle on the market; it is 1.03 m wide and 1.74 m long.
+Birò is the smallest four-wheel electric vehicle available; it is 1.03 m wide and 1.74 m long.
 The vehicle has a reinforced dark-green roof and rear glass, a compartment, a headrest, and an armrest.
 The roof can be opened for ventilation.
-Available options are kit doors, radio pre-installation and an external trunk trolley.
+Available accessories are kit doors, radio pre-installation and an external trunk trolley.

 The Birò has larger windows than other microcars, resulting in better visibility for the driver.

-The structure of the Birò is made of 3 mm thick tubular steel, protecting the driver and the passenger.
+The structure of the Birò is made of 3mm thick tubular steel, protecting the driver and the passenger.

 Technical

 The very low center of gravity of Birò ensures stability and good road grip.

-The Birò is driven by two brushless 48 V electric motors, mounted directly in the rear wheels, producing a total of 4 kW of power.
-Thanks to the electric motors it has great pickup power that can be increased further by pulling the "boost" lever.
+The Birò is driven by two brushless 48V electric motors, mounted directly in the rear wheels, producing a total of 4 kW of power.
+Thanks to the electric motors it has great pickup power that can be further increased by pulling the "boost" lever.

 For the Birò two different kinds of batteries are available, a pure lead battery and a lithium battery.
 Depending on the type of battery, the Birò has a range of about 40 or 70 km, varying according to temperature, driving style, travel type and weight.